-French | Certificate III in Applied Languages COURSE TYPE: VOCATIONAL EDUCATION AND TRAINING | VET COURSE NUMBER: 22150VIC
+French | Certificate III in Applied Languages

 Course Description

 French is a language that is spoken by more than 200 million people worldwide and is recognised as one of the most important second languages in the world alongside English and Spanish.
 Having knowledge of French not only opens employment opportunities within Australia, but also in over 40 countries overseas where French is spoken.

 The fields of hospitality and tourism, export and marketing are obvious areas for using French studies and scientists may be surprised to realise how useful French is to their career paths.
 In mining and gas exploration vast projects are underway in Africa where many of the countries are French-speaking.
 Also, organisations such as Médecins Sans Frontières (Doctors without Borders) need French-speaking medical and para-medical staff to provide relief in some of the world's disaster areas.

 The French course-Cert III in Year 11 and 12 allows students to pursue further French studies at University or at TAFE.

 Prerequisites

 C Grade in Year 10 French

 Time off campus

 Nil

 Career Pathways

 Education, journalism, media, business, mining, international trade, diplomacy, travel and tourism.
-Upon completion, students are eligible to enrol in Certificate IV Applied Languages French at Central TAFE to further their communication skills in French.
+Upon completion, students are eligible to enrol in Certificate IV Applied Languages French to further their communication skills in French.
+Course Outline This course is beine delivered by Swan Christian College in partnership with the Ripponlea Institute (21230).
+Where a student meets the course requirements and completes all unit assessments to a satisfactory standard, a Certificate may be awarded.

-Course Outline